 My name is Mem Rynne.
 Memily Rynne, if I’m showing my licence.
 You can call me Mem.
 And maybe your celebrant…?

-I’m fat, I’m colourful, and I’m sassy.
+I’m fat, I’m colourful, I’m fully vaxxed, and I’m sassy.
 My pronouns are she/her.
 I love an oxford comma.
 I’m strongly pro-coriander, anti-raisin, and pro-pineapple-on-pizza.
 I’m not going to debate you if you disagree—this is a judgment free zone and everyone is allowed to love what (and who!) they love.

-When I’m not making weddings and celebrations happen, I’m working hard to enhance the visitor experience as a gallery attendant and ticket support team member at the Museum of Old and New Art.
-I left Brisbane, Queensland for the cold weather of nipaluna/Hobart in 2012 and haven’t looked back (except some Christmases when my mum makes me).
+When I’m not making weddings and celebrations happen, I’m working hard to market and enhance visitor experiences as a Ticketing team member and Social Media Coordinator for the Museum of Old and New Art (aka MONA).
+I left my home state of Queensland for the colder weather of nipaluna/Hobart in 2012 and haven’t looked back (except some Christmases when my mum makes me).
 I love the written word (both reading it and writing it), I grew up in the theatre and have a soft spot for musicals, I would take a bullet for my baby niece, and I’m doing my best to keep my large collection of indoor plants and my senior cat alive on a daily basis.

 You may be wondering why I’m bothering to mention these details—I believe it’s important to get a sense for who it is that you’re handing the mic over to when it comes to booking a celebrant for your big day.
 If you wanna fight me already, there’s probably a more suitable celebrant out there for you.
 If you wanna be pals, perfect.
 Let’s get drinks and hang out!